moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: register the URI scheme and the ALPN

-TODO: the MOQT spec should establish the IANA registration table for Media Over QUIC Transport Streaming Formats.
-Each MOQT streaming format can then register its type in that table.
-The MOQT Streaming Format type MUST be carried as the leading varint in catalog track objects.
+TODO: the MOQT spec should establish the IANA registration table for MoQ Streaming Formats.
+Each MoQ streaming format can then register its type in that table.
+The MoQ Streaming Format type MUST be carried as the leading varint in catalog track objects.

 # Contributors